Spicy Tofu Triangles on a Cool Bed of Lettuce

 - 1 tablespoon agave nectar or maple syrup

-- 2 to 3 cups shredded crisp lettuce (such as romaine),
+- 2 to 3 cups thinly shredded crisp lettuce (such as romaine)

-- 2 to 3 tablespoons Vegan Ranch Dressing or Nasoya
+- 2 to 3 tablespoons Vegan Ranch Dressing, or vegan mayonnaise

 Cut each block of tofu into six slabs crosswise.
 Blot well, then cut each slab in half to make two squares.
 Finally, cut each square on the diagonal to make triangles.